microsoft/FluidFramework/docs/content/docs/testing/telemetry.md

   eventName: string;
 }
 ```

 The `ITelemetryBaseEvent` contains `category` and `eventName` properties for labeling and defining a telemetry event.

- - `ITelemetryProperties` extended by `ITelemetryBaseEvent`, is a type with a string index signature, the values are either tagged (`ITaggedTelemetryPropertyType`) or untagged (`TelemetryEventPropertyType`) primitives (`string`, `boolean`, `number`, `undefined`).
+- `ITelemetryProperties` extended by `ITelemetryBaseEvent`, is a type with a string index signature, the values are
+   either tagged (`ITaggedTelemetryPropertyType`) or untagged (`TelemetryEventPropertyType`) primitives (`string`,
+   `boolean`, `number`, `undefined`).
 It is imperative for you to know how to interpret and process these tagged values.
   - Tags are strings used to classify different events.
-In a simple logger, all events are untagged and handled the same by your logger's implementation.
-However, in some scenarios, where some data should be handled separately (for example, private customer data), those events could be tagged with a unique string so they could be treated differently downstream.
+In a simple logger, all events are untagged and handled the same
+    by your logger's implementation.
+However, in some scenarios, where some data should be handled separately (for
+    example, private customer data), those events could be tagged with a unique string so they could be treated
+    differently downstream.

  ```ts
  export interface ITelemetryProperties {
     [index: string]: TelemetryEventPropertyType | ITaggedTelemetryPropertyType;
 }
 ```

-`ITelemetryProperties` values take untagged (`TelemetryEventPropertyType`) or tagged (`ITaggedTelemetryPropertyType`) primitives.
+`ITelemetryProperties` values take untagged (`TelemetryEventPropertyType`) or tagged (`ITaggedTelemetryPropertyType`)
+primitives.

 - `TelemetryEventPropertyType` takes only `string`, `boolean`, `number`, `undefined` primitives.
-  - `ITaggedTelemetryPropertyType` is an interface that takes `TelemetryEventPropertyType` and a tag
+- `ITaggedTelemetryPropertyType` is an interface that takes `TelemetryEventPropertyType` and a tag.

 ```ts
 export interface ITaggedTelemetryPropertyType {
   value: TelemetryEventPropertyType,